Overview

 Event: Peoples’ Climate March, New York City, 2014

 The title Dawn of the Anthropocene comes from Nobel prize scientist Paul Crutzen’s term for the increasing power of humanity on the Earth’s systems.
-In his and other scientists’ view, the world has entered an age where the impact of humans is as great, if not greater, than nature’s.
+In his and other scientists’ view, the world has entered a new age where the impact of humans is as great, if not greater, than nature’s.

 The sculpture of The Future weighing 2,500 pounds lasted 13 hours before disappearing.
-As the distant future collapsed into the present, the disquiet grew – climate change endangers not just other life forms and the future of civilization, but that the very planet is in the midst of evaporating away.
+As people witnessed the distant future collapsing into the present, their disquiet grew – climate change endangers not just other life forms and the future of civilization, but the very planet is in the midst of melting away.

 WHEN